 Billy Conigliaro joined his brother as the two traveled together to spring training in 1967.
 Tony was hit by a fastball in early workouts and he hurt his back as well.
 Billy was sent out for more seasoning; he first made the big-league club in 1969.
 Tony got off to a slow start, batting well enough but without much power.
 He didn’t hit his third home run until June 11.
 And he still crowded the plate.
 Johnny Pesky told author David Cataneo, “He was fearless of the ball.
 He would just move his head, like Williams did.
 A ball up and in, Tony would just move his head.
 He thought the ball would never hit him.”7

 The Red Sox surprised everyone with their play in 1967.
 Conigliaro contributed as well.
 One game that stood out was an extra-inning affair at Fenway on June 15.
-Boston was hosting the White Sox and the game was scoreless for ten full innings.
+Boston was hosting the White Sox and the game was scoreless for 10 full innings.
 Chicago took a 1-0 lead in the top of the 11th, but Joe Foy singled and then Conigliaro hit a two-run homer off John Buzhardt for a walkoff win.
 The win moved the Red Sox up by percentage points to put them in a tie for third place, just four games out of first, and the next day’s Boston Globe referred to the “Impossible Dream” season the Red Sox team was having for itself.

 It was on July 23 that Tony hit the 100th and 101st home runs of his major-league career.
 The Red Sox were just a half-game out of first place.
-It was a tight race, with Boston hanging just out of first, but never quite making it on top.
+It was a tight race, with Boston hanging just out of first, but never quite making it to the top.
 As late as August 14, the Red Sox were in fifth place – but only three games out.

 On the 17th, Tony’s partner in the music business, Ed Penney, was visiting his sons at the Ted Williams Baseball Camp in Lakeville, Massachusetts.
 Ted warned Penney, “Tell Tony that he’s crowding the plate.
 Tell him to back off.”
 He said, “It’s getting too serious now with the Red Sox.”
 Penney remembered, “I told him I would.
 I’d see him the next night.
 When we were walking across the field to get the kids, and Ted was going up to the stands to make some kind of talk, he turned around and yelled over to me and said, ‘Don’t forget what I told you to tell Tony.
-Back off, because they’ll be throwing at him.’”8 Penney did tell him, before the game the very next night.
+Back off, because they’ll be throwing at him.’”8 Penney did tell Tony, before the game the very next night.
 Tony was in a slump at the time, and told his brother Billy he couldn’t back off the plate or pitchers wouldn’t take him seriously.
 If anything, he was going to dig in a little closer.

 The Red Sox were facing the California Angels the next day – August 18 – and Jack Hamilton’s fourth-inning fastball came in and struck Tony in the face, just missing his temple but hitting him in the left eye and cheekbone.
 Tony later wrote that he jerked his head back “so hard that my helmet flipped off just before impact.”9 He never lost consciousness, but as he lay on the ground, David Cataneo wrote, Tony prayed, “God, please, please don’t let me die right here in the dirt at home plate at Fenway Park.”10 Tony was fortunate to escape with his life, but his season – and quite possibly his career – was over.
 Conigliaro had been very badly injured.